 Stay away from moving parts.
 Never start the vehicle without the access and protection panels.
 The driver's feet should always remain on the driving platform when starting the vehicle and when driving.
-Use the vehicle only when it is in perfect working order and in compliance with the intended use, safety standards and ecology.
+Use the vehicle only when it is in perfect working order (see page 59 of this Manual).